kushalkolar/MESmerize/source/user_guides/flowchart/overview.rst

 **Connecting nodes**: Click on a node terminal and drag to another terminal

 **Save the flowchart layout**: Click "Save as..." to save the layout to a new file.
 You must specify the file extension as ".fc".
-If you save this file within the "flowchart" directory of your project it will show up in the :ref:`WelcomeWindow` when you open your project.
+If you save this file within the :ref:`"flowcharts" directory <ProjectStructure>` of your project it will show up in the :ref:`WelcomeWindow` when you open your project.

 	.. note::
 		This does not save the data, use the :ref:`node_Save` node to save data.

 	.. warning::
-		There is a weird Qt or pyqtgraph bug that prevents some parameter settings to be saved, and/or for parameter settings to be saved to an existing .fc file.
-If you're interested take a look at pyqtgraphCore.WidgetGroup.
+		Due to a weird Qt or pyqtgraph bug certain parameter values (such as those in drop-down menus) can't be saved.
+Similarly, parameters values are lost when you save to an existing .fc file.
+If you're interested take a look at ``pyqtgraphCore.WidgetGroup``.
 Anyways you shouldn't be using the flowchart layout to save this information, that's what the History Trace in Transmission objects is for.

 **Load an .fc file**: Click the "Load" button.